Sarah is Joint Head of the Business Crime Team at 5 St Andrew’s Hill.

 Sarah has recently lectured on the interplay between family financial proceedings and the bankruptcy of a party to those proceedings.

-Sarah has experience of representing dentists before the GDC and is an appointed advocate for the General Dental Council (GDC).
-She has also appeared before the General Pharmaceutical Council.
+Sarah has successfully represented dentists before the GDC and is an appointed advocate for the General Dental Council (GDC).
+She has also represented pharmacists before the General Pharmaceutical Council and nurses in the Nursing and Midwifery Council (NMC)

 Cases of Note